Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 With that said, make sure you have professionally designed and printed business cards, bring a lot of them with you, and hand them out generously.
 Write and practice your elevator pitch so you can deliver it on the fly.

-In addition, pre-schedule meetups with people who you know will be at the trade shows you plan to attend whenever possible.
+Whenever possible, pre-schedule meetups with people who you know will be at the trade shows you plan to attend.
 Things can get crazy during expos and conferences, and it’s easy to lose track of time and miss opportunities to meet with people when the hours pass quickly.

 It’s extremely important that you know who you’re talking to at all times and adjust your message to match your audience.
 Remember, not everyone who works in the cannabis industry is a cannabis user.
-In recent years, there has been an influx of professionals from Corporate America and other industries, and many of them don’t use cannabis products at all.
+In recent years, there has been an influx of professionals from Corporate America and consumer packaged goods (CPG) executives, and many of them don’t use cannabis products at all.

 For example, if you’re at a business meeting or trade show, don’t assume the people you’re networking with will want to share an edible with you.
 Always let the other person(s) take the lead when it comes to indulging in cannabis with business connections.
 Just like sharing a glass of wine at a business dinner is acceptable, sharing an edible is acceptable as long as you keep things professional (see #3 below) and don’t overindulge (see #5 below).